-Registration with both the UKCP and BACP means that I work within the highest standards of the UKCP Ethical Principles and Code of Professional Conduct, and the BACP Ethical Principles of Counselling and Psychotherapy.
+Registration with BACP means that I work within the highest standards the BACP Ethical Principles of Counselling and Psychotherapy.

-You will receive therapy that meets all of the ethical principles within which I practise psychotherapy.
+You will receive therapy that meets all of the ethical principles within which I practise counselling and psychotherapy.

 · Who I am and the services I offer

 · How and why I collect, store, use and share personal data

 · Your rights in relation to your personal information

 · How to contact me and the supervisory authorities in the event you have a complaint

 I would ask that you read this document and if you are in agreement, that you sign it.

 I offer counselling/psychotherapy/counselling supervision at the request of clients and counselling supervisees.
 In order to perform this activity, it is necessary to

 · Maintain records in order to comply with regulatory and ethical obligations